Ireland

 Perovskia atriplicifolia

-Perovskia are sparsely branched subshrubs, native to regions from Afghanistan to Tibet.
-They grow in open, sunny, rocky and stony habitats.
-Their striking features are their white felted shoots and greyish aromatic leaves.
-They are suitable for sunny beds with other drought-tolerant perennials, where they create interesting structures even in winter months.
-Little Spire is a smaller cultivar also suitable for pots with a soil volume of 7 liters or more.
+Perovskia are sparsely branched subshrubs, originating from areas ranging from Afghanistan to Tibet.
+They grow in open, sunny, rocky, and stony habitats.
+Their white-felted shoots and grayish aromatic leaves are striking.
+They fit well in sunny flower beds with other drought-loving perennials, where they create interesting structures even in the winter months.
+Little Spire is a smaller cultivar suitable even for pots with a soil volume of 7 liters or more.

 Sold Out